Cystoderma and Cystodermella - click to expand

 although that is a European variety and the DNA of our common species

-has only been found here in the UK so far.
+has only been found here so far.

 Although some varieties of